| || |

 Want to see what a water-wise landscape can look like?
 Visit the drought-tolerant gardens in the Livermore Valley Wine Country.
 Find a map of the gardens at Master Gardener Map.

 Ready to replace your water-thirsty lawn with sustainable, drought-tolerant landscaping?
 Livermore Municipal Water and the California Water Service Company is participating with Tri-Valley water wholesaler Zone 7 Water Agency to offer rebates for a single-family residence and for a business or multi-family property.
 For details, check out the Lawn Conversion Rebate webpage.
+See a short video of a recent lawn conversion in Livermore by visiting this youtube page.

 The following tips are from the U.S. Environmental Protection Agency's Water Use Efficiency Program: